rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 implementation.
 We'll return to that in a second, but first, let's explain what happened when we ran `cn test`.

-#### Property-Based Testing vs Input-Output Testing
+#### Property-Based Random Testing vs Input-Output Testing

 You may be accustomed to input-output testing, where the developer writes _unit tests_ that assert what the output of a function should be on a given input.
-CN uses a different approach called _property-based random testing_.
+Though CN also supports a similar approach, here, CN uses a different approach called _property-based random testing_.
 With property-based random testing, things are much more automatic.
-CN works in two important
+CN works in two important ways:
-ways:

 {{ todo("BCP: Again, CN also supports 'specification-based unit testing' (or whatever it should be called -- I'm sure we don't actually want to call it that!).
 However, I don't think we want to